Xfers/docs/source/includes/Core/_bankaccount.md

 }
 ```

-This will list all non-completed withdrawal requests made previously.
+This will list all withdrawal requests made previously.

 #### HTTPS Request